 Typical on-the-job training needed to attain competency in the occcupation.
 This category encompasses any additional training or preparation that is typically needed, once employed in an occupation, to attain competency in the skills needed in that occupation.
 Training is occupation-specific rather than job-specific; skills learned can be transferred to another job in the same occupation.
 Occupations are assigned one of the following six training categories:

 Long-term on-the-job training.
-More than 12 months of on-the-job training or, alternatively, combined work experience and formal classroom instruction, are needed for workers to develop the skills to attain competency.
-Training is occupation specific rather than job specific; therefore, skills learned can be transferred to another job in the same occupation.
+More than 12 months of on-the-job training or, alternatively, combined work experience and formal classroom instruction, is needed for workers to develop the skills to attain competency.
+Training is occupation-specific rather than job-specific; therefore, skills learned can be transferred to another job in the same occupation.
 This on-the-job training category also includes employer-sponsored training programs.
-Such programs include those offered by fire and police academies and schools for air traffic controllers and flight attendants.
+Such programs include those offered by fire academies and schools for air traffic controllers.
 In other occupations—nuclear power reactor operators, for example—trainees take formal courses, often provided at the jobsite, to prepare for the required licensing exams.
+Also included in the long-term on-the-job training category are occupations in which workers typically need to possess a natural ability or talent—including musicians and singers, athletes, dancers, photographers, and actors—and that ability or talent must be cultivated over several years, sometimes in a nonwork setting.
 This category excludes apprenticeships.
-Examples of occupations in the long-term on-the-job training category include opticians and automotive service technicians and mechanics.
+Examples of occupations in the long-term on-the-job training category include opticians, dancers, and automotive service technicians and mechanics.

 Short-term on-the-job training.
-Skills needed for a worker to attain competency in an occupation that can be acquired during 1 month or less of on-the-job experience and informal training.
-Training is occupation-specific rather than job specific; therefore, skills learned can be transferred to another job in the same occupation.
-This on-the-job training category also includes employer sponsored training programs.
-Examples of occupations in the short-term category include retail salespersons and maids
+The skills needed for a worker to attain competency in an occupation can be acquired during 1 month or less of on-the-job experience and informal training.
+Training is occupation-specific rather than job-specific; therefore, skills learned can be transferred to another job in the same occupation.
+This on-the-job training category also includes employer-sponsored training programs.
+Examples of occupations in the short-term on-the-job training category include retail salespersons and maids and housekeeping cleaners.

 None.
 There is no additional occupation-specific training or preparation typically required to attain competency in the occupation.
 Examples of occupations that do not require occupation-specific on-the-job training include geographers and pharmacists.